 Most workshops are custom made and the investment is depending on the duration of the workshop program, the kind of topics and if the follow-up day is included.
 After we agree on what the content of the workshop program will be, and when the expectations are clear we make a proposal which includes the investment.

-As an indication the investment for a two-day workshop with a follow-up session is BWP 41.700 per group.
+As an indication the investment for a two-day workshop is BWP 30.900 (0% VAT) per group (max 12 participants).

-This includes materials and excludes food, beverages, translator if needed, travel and accommodation expenses.
+This includes materials and excludes food, beverages, translator if needed, venue travel and accommodation expenses (if applicable).